-The Faces of Open Source photographs may be used in a variety of ways depending on the usage.
-The rest of this page explains those distinctions but if you ever have questions, please get in touch.
+The Faces of Open Source photographs may be used in a variety of ways depending on the nature of the usage.
+The rest of this page explains those distinctions but, if you ever have a question, feel free to get in touch with us.

 You are free to use the images under the Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) license.
-This license basically means that you may use the images in a non-commercial way so long as you include attribution to “Faces of Open Source / Peter Adams” along with the image.
-If the usage is on-line, you must also include a link back to the original image page on this website.
+This license basically means you can use the images in a non-commercial way so long as you include attribution to “Faces of Open Source / Peter Adams” along with the image.
+If the usage is “on-line”, we also ask that you include a link back to the image’s page on this website.

 Different people define non-commercial usage differently.
 Here are some examples of non-commercial usage that are acceptable:

 - Use of an image in a personal blog post about open source, photography, etc.

 - Use of an image in a school project.